-Do not confuse the component testing requirements that are part of the NFPA 1971 Standard with the conditions in which firefighters work.
-For example, the requirement that certain components must not melt, drip, or separate when exposed to convected heat temperatures of 262° C (500° F) for 5 minutes is in no way intended to indicate that firefighters face that condition in their work, or could be expected to withstand that condition EVEN WHILE WEARING NFPA 1971 Compliant GARMENTS CORRECTLY without suffering serious injury or death.
+Do not confuse the component testing requirements that are part of NFPA Standards with the conditions in which firefighters work.
+For example, the requirement that certain components must not melt, drip, or separate when exposed to convective heat temperatures of 500° F (262° C) for 5 minutes is in no way intended to indicate that firefighters face that condition in their work, or could be expected to withstand that condition EVEN WHILE WEARING NFPA 1971 Compliant GARMENTS CORRECTLY without suffering serious injury or death.